 So what about H2, H3, and other header tags that are designed as secondary tags?

-H2 and subsequent tags should never take priority over your H1 tags.
+H2 and subsequent title tag should never take priority over your H1 tags.
 But oftentimes, they’re worth including.
-Along similar lines, it’s not necessary to include secondary header tags if you have an H1 tag in place.
+Along similar lines, it’s not necessary to include secondary header tags if you have an H1 title tag in place.

 How to Conduct an H1 Tag Audit